Australian Government Bureau of Meteorology

 Fire Danger: High

-Partly cloudy.
-High (70%) chance of showers, most likely in the late morning and afternoon.
-The chance of thunderstorms.
-Light winds becoming easterly 15 to 20 km/h in the evening.
-Overnight temperatures falling to between 17 and 20 with daytime temperatures reaching around 30.
+Sunny.
+Areas of morning frost.
+Light winds becoming southerly 15 to 25 km/h in the morning then becoming light in the evening.
+Overnight temperatures falling to between 2 and 5 with daytime temperatures reaching between 17 and 20.

-Partly cloudy.
-Slight (20%) chance of a shower.
-Winds easterly 15 to 25 km/h.
-Overnight temperatures falling to between 14 and 17 with daytime temperatures reaching 26 to 31.
+Cloudy.
+Slight (30%) chance of a shower in the afternoon and evening.
+Winds east to northeasterly 15 to 25 km/h.
+Overnight temperatures falling to around 7 with daytime temperatures reaching between 17 and 20.

 The next routine forecast will be issued at 4:15 pm EST Monday.